Facets-cloud/codeassist/coder/README.md

 All actions and interactions are logged to `app.log`.
 This file is generated in the application directory and is useful for debugging and tracking activity.

+## Environment Variables

+This application uses the following environment variable for configuration:

+- `OPENAI_API_KEY`: Your API key for accessing OpenAI services.
+Ensure this is set before running the application.

 ## Contributing

 Feel free to submit issues, request features, or contribute to the codebase by submitting a pull request.